The times, they are a-changing!

 What’s involved:

-- Outlining the key project components
+- Outlining the key components of the implementation project

-- Estimating the overall project costs
+- An estimation of the overall project costs

 Challenges to consider: